pubkey/rxdb/docs-src/articles/realtime-database.md

 When "normal" developers hear the word "realtime", they think of **Real-time computing (RTC)**.
 Real-time computing is a type of computer processing that **guarantees specific response times** for tasks or events, crucial in applications like industrial control, automotive systems, and aerospace.
 It relies on specialized operating systems (RTOS) to ensure predictability and low latency.
 Hard real-time systems must never miss deadlines, while soft real-time systems can tolerate occasional delays.
 Real-time responses are often understood to be in the order of milliseconds, and sometimes microseconds.

-For example, real-time computing in car airbags involves sensors detecting a collision's force, rapid processing of this data, and immediate decision-making to inflate the airbags within milliseconds to protect occupants during a crash.
-This quick response is critical for passenger safety.
-Therefore the chip that controls the airbag has to **guarantee a specific response time**, it has to respond in "realtime".
+Consider the role of real-time computing in car airbags: sensors detect collision force, swiftly process the data, and immediately decide to deploy the airbags within milliseconds.
+Such rapid action is imperative for safeguarding passengers.
+Hence, the controlling chip must **guarantee a certain response time** — it must operate in "realtime".

 But when people talk about **realtime databases**, especially in the web-development world, they almost never mean realtime, as in **realtime computing**, they mean something else.
 In fact, with any programming language that run on end users devices, it is not even possible to built a "real" realtime database.
 A programm, like a JavaScript ([browser](./browser-database.md) or [Node.js](../nodejs-database.md)) process, can be halted by the operating systems task manager at any time and therefore it will never be able to guarantee specific response times.
 To build a realtime computing database, you would need a realtime capable operating system.